simpleviewinc/sv-auth-client/README.md

 	```

 - **current**
-	- Validates the provided token and returns the associated user object.
+	- Retrieve the current user and their permissions for the specified account.
-	- Returns a token invalid message if returned user is null.
+	- Returns a token invalid message if returned user is not valid for that account or the token is invalid.
 	- This does not refresh the token.
 	- Bearer token must be provided in Authorization header.
 	```